build2 | Installation FAQ

 Mac OS-specific Issues:

-Mac OS: can not execute clang++
+Mac OS: can not execute clang++: too

 many open files